robwatkins/4od-dl/README.md

 Usage
 =====

-ruby 4od-dl.rb ProgID1,ProgID2,ProgID3
+Usage: 4od-dl [options]

-progIdsArray is an array of program IDs from 4od.
-To get these simply visit 4od, find the program you want to play and then note the digits after the hash in the URL.
+    -p, --programids ID1,ID2,ID3     Program IDs to download - this is the 7 digit program ID that you find after the hash in the URL (e.g. 3333316)
+    -o, --outdir PATH                Directory to save files to (default = pwd)

 For instance the ID for the following programme is 3264880: http://www.channel4.com/programmes/grand-designs/4od#3264880